Practice Area

 A felony on your record carries consequences a misdemeanor does not — firearms restrictions, jury service disqualification, and severe employment limitations.

 Some petitions require a hearing; others are granted on the papers.
-We handle both and ensure the order reaches the DOJ to update your RAP sheet.
+I handle both and ensure the order reaches the DOJ to update your RAP sheet.

-We can help.
-During your free consultation, we’ll review your criminal history and tell you exactly what’s there and what can be done about it.
+I can help.
+During your free consultation, I’ll review your criminal history and tell you exactly what’s there and what can be done about it.
 Most petitions resolve within 4–8 weeks of filing.

-The fee depends on complexity — single conviction vs. multiple matters — but we quote a specific number upfront during your consultation.
+The fee depends on complexity — single conviction vs. multiple matters — but I quote a specific number upfront during your consultation.

 Schedule Free Consultation(510) 545-6515 · ahmed@ashlegal.com